freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-development/workshop-rothko-painting/index.md

 ---
-title: Introduction to the Build a Rothko Painting
+title: Introduction to the Design a Rothko Painting
 block: workshop-rothko-painting
 superBlock: front-end-development
 ---

-## Introduction to the Build a Rothko Painting
+## Introduction to the Design a Rothko Painting

 Every HTML element is its own box – with its own spacing and a border.
 This is called the Box Model.